3

 county where the livestock losses occurred.
 All of the

-owner’s or contract grower’s interest in inventory of
+owners or contract growers interest in inventory of

 eligible livestock in that county for the calendar year